Showing posts with label Plath archives. Show all posts

 Aurelia Plath shorthand annotation on London Magazine, p.
 32

 In 1983 Aurelia donated her collection to Smith College's Plath archive.
-In Boxes 7 and 8, Dr. Gary Leising of Utica University found those two British litmags with shorthand annotations alongside two Plath poems, and sent me photos.
+In Boxes 7 and 8, Dr. Gary Leising of Utica University found two British litmags with Aurelia's shorthand annotations alongside two Plath poems, and sent me photos.
 As you know, I read shorthand.
 These annotations express mixed grief and fury.

 Sylvia's poem "Years" (a favorite of mine), in London Magazine, includes these lines: